Memory Paging

 Page cache is a completely different topic.
 It's about caching disk data into memory to avoid frequent disk IO.

-This is also called System *System Buffer
+This is also called System Buffer.

 Data between user and kernel memory space